AmitaiOvadia/AmitaiOvadia/README.md

    <a href="mailto: amitai.ovadia@mail.huji.ac.il">
       <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)" alt="Gmail Badge"  width="80" height="22"/>
     </a>
 </p>

 - :books: I’m currently pursuing my master's degree in **Computer Science** at the Hebrew University of Jerusalem.
 I have recently completed a dual major BSc in **CS & Physics**
 - :microscope: As per my MSc, I'm part of the [Micro-Flight Lab](https://www.beatus-lab.org/) - We are .........
-- :hourglass: I also work as a machine-learning researcher @[Urecsys](https://www.urecsys.com/), mostly dealing with time series in the world of air pollutions
-- 🖋️ Oh, check out my [new blog](https://www.itshadar.com/)!
-I talk about machine learning concepts, algorithms and implementations

 <p align="center">
   <b> The tools I use the most :hammer:</b>